-If you’re a University Junior or Senior like me, you’re chomping at the bit to get out of school.
+If you are like I was as a University Junior or Senior, you’re chomping at the bit to get out of school.

 It’s all you can do to keep completing your assignments (especially the ones that feel like busy work).